This page contains affiliate links. Thank you for your support of Prep Dish!

-Thanksgiving 2013 is just around the corner, do you have your gluten-free menu set?
 One of my favorite Thanksgiving dishes is cranberry sauce, in part because I only make it on Thanksgiving.
 I've been making my own cranberry sauce for years and to be honest I'm usually one of the only people to eat it…. but it stores well and I love serving it on a cheese platter (like a chutney) later that week.
 And it's so easy to make!
 You can add spices like cinnamon & cloves, but my favorite version uses fresh orange zest and orange juice.
-Here's the recipe:
+This is a great paleo Thanksgiving recipe too!

 Orange Cranberry Sauce